deanna-stover/coursesCNU/2022/idst270fall2022.md

 ## [Digital Edition Project](https://deanna-stover.github.io/coursesCNU/2022/idst270fall2022/edition)

-We will be building on a digital edition of "The Yellow Wall-Paper" by Charlotte Perkins Stetson (or Gilman, as she is more commonly known) that I have been working on with students since Fall 2020.
+We will be building on and updating a digital edition of "The Yellow Wall-Paper" by Charlotte Perkins Stetson (or Gilman, as she is more commonly known) that I have been working on with students at CNU since Fall 2020.

 ### Grading Scale